MicrosoftDocs/Viva/Viva/glint/setup/360-subject-experience.md

 ### Visibility into your report access

-You have visibility about who has access to your 360 report.
-In the Welcome email and 360 overview page.
-A message appears and you can see:
+You have visibility about who has access to your 360 report via the Welcome email and from the 360 overview page.
+A message appears and you see:

 - Which users are scheduled to receive a copy of the 360 report (subject, coach and/or manager)
-- That you'll receive an email notification when admins release your 360 report, as well as when an admin removes report access for a user.
+- Notification that you receive an email when admins release your 360 report.

 From your 360 report, you have access to a Report Recipients section that lists all report recipients and release dates.